cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 Here is a link the full project created in this guide: [Full Project](../assets/walkthroughs/unity/3_graph_generator/Tutorial%203%20-%20Graph%20Generator.zip)

+In this tutorial we successfully generated a graph from a bvh, start point, and spacing.
+We also handled a case where a graph was unable to be generated, and wrote a custom error message to be printed instead of throwing a null reference exception.

-In the next tutorial, [Reading Meshes From Unity](4_reading_a_mesh_from_unity.md), we will use geometry from the unity scene to generate a graph, instead of generating our own plane.
+In the next tutorial, [Reading Meshes From Unity](4_reading_a_mesh_from_unity.md), we will use geometry from the Unity scene to generate a graph, instead of manually creatng our own plane.